Dairon Blanco Player Props: Royals vs. Rays

-After going 1-for-3 in his last game, Dairon Blanco and the Kansas City Royals face the Tampa Bay Rays (who will hand the ball to Yonny Chirinos) at 4:10 PM ET on Saturday.
+The Kansas City Royals and Dairon Blanco, who went 1-for-3 last time in action, take on Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Rays.
+He had a one-hit performance in his previous game (1-for-3) against the Rays.

 Dairon Blanco Game Info & Props vs. the Rays